 Here are some of our favorite ways to ask your bridesmaids and groomsmen to join your wedding party!

 What if they say no?

-While it may hurt your feelings a bit if a friend denies your request for them to be a bridesmaid or groomsman, try not to take it personally.
-Know that if someone says no it’s probably because they want your day to be as perfect as you do and they feel that if they are in the party, it won’t be.
-Timing plays a huge part in wedding planning, and sometimes it doesn’t agree with where your friends are in their life.
-If a friend doesn’t have enough money to buy a dress but doesn’t want you to choose a cheaper option just because of them, they may say no to your invitation.
-If they know they won’t be able to get off of work to attend your bachelorette party or leave their children alone to attend the rehearsal, they don’t want you to feel guilty or worry about them so they may say no. It’s not that they don’t want to be there for you.
-They – like you – want your day and every day leading up to it to be perfect.
+While it may hurt your feelings a bit if a friend denies your request, try not to take it personally.
+Know that if someone says no it’s probably because they want your day to be as perfect as you do.
+They just don’t want to mess anything up with their responsibilities, financial obligations, etc. Timing plays a huge part in wedding planning, and sometimes it doesn’t agree with where your friends are in their life.
 Be respectful of their answer, and try not to see it as a rejection.

 Hopefully, choosing your wedding party isn’t a difficult decision (especially when compared to choosing a venue in beautiful Northeast Ohio or deciding which cake flavor to serve!), but it is one that is deserving of some thought and consideration.
 Though you don’t have to make this decision alone, don’t let anyone else make the decision for you!
 Have those who mean the most to you stand by your side when you say “I Do.”